Austin Stereo of Austin Texas

 If your amplifier or receiver does not have a phono input, you will need a separate phono preamplifier, or a turntable with a built in phono preamp.

 The "tuner", "tape" and "aux" ports may be used for just about any other component.
-A disc player, the sound from your TV, a phone or tablet, and so on.
+A disc player, the sound from your TV, a phone or tablet, a wifi streamer or bluetooth adapter, and so on.
 You may also use the tape deck connections for additional components other than a tape deck.
 Just be sure to only use the "play" or "in" jacks.
 Do not plug anything other than a tape deck into the "rec" or "out" port.

 Turntable setup